han-li-han-li/100-days-of-code/log.md

 **Thoughts** Spent most of today figuring out the header bar and how to make it not look shit.
 Also added a hero image and some text.
 Slow progress so far but learning heaps which is good!

 **Link(s) to work**: https://codepen.io/han-li-han-li/pen/bGgwPGb?editors=1100

+### Day 18: Tuesday April 6 2021

+**Today's Progress**: Continued building my landing page for freeCodeCamp's project!

+**Thoughts** A bit of a easter break but hopefully back to it.
+Knocked off 15 of the 16 tests today.
+Only the media query one left.
+The page skeleton is there though it obviously looks really ugly.
+It's also missing a lot of content.
+Heaps of work to be done still, but good to get back onto it.

+**Link(s) to work**: https://codepen.io/han-li-han-li/pen/bGgwPGb?editors=1100